On this page:

 - Duplication of 5.5 km of Yan Yean Road, between Kurrak Road, Yarrambat, and Bridge Inn Road, Doreen, from two to four lanes

-- Upgrading the signalised intersection at Ironbark Road and street lighting at intersections, road signage and landscaping
+- New street lighting at all intersections, road signage and landscaping

-- Installation of continuous safety barriers, which would run along both sides of the road and in the centre median for protection against tree and car collisions.
+- Installation of continuous safety barriers running along both sides of the road and in the centre median for protection against tree and car collisions.

 Major Road Project Victoria has prepared a communication and consultation plan for the EES, outlining the opportunities and approaches for its community engagement during the preparation of the EES.
 The plan has been refined following advice from DELWP and the Technical Reference Group and is published on this web page.
 The consultation process may be adapted or modified to meet changing community needs and requirements.

 DELWP has convened an inter-agency technical reference group at the request of the Minister for Planning to advise DELWP and the proponent on scoping and adequacy of the EES studies and documentation, as well as co-ordination of the EES process with other statutory processes for the project.